szymonmaszke/torchtraining/README.md

 - what data you choose to accumulate and how often
 - which component of your pipeline should log via `loguru`
 - and how to log (e.g. to `stdout` and `file` or maybe over the web?)

+See introduction tutorial to see how it's done

+### Neural network != training

+We don't think your neural network source code should be polluted with training.
+We think it's better to have `data` preparation in `data.py` module, `optimizers` in `optimizers.py` and so on.
+With `torchtrain` you don't have to crunch any functionalities into single god `class`.

 ### Nothing under the hood (almost)